When Leap-Frog Becomes Fatal

 Leap-frog is played a little differently in the concrete installation game.
 Installers place relative humidity (RH) probes in concrete.
 In order to measure RH, some probes need to equilibrate (reach accurate measurement capability) over several hours.
-Installers trying to assess moisture content often quickly leap-frog the probes from hole to hole in the slab, each time neglecting to allow sufficient probe equilibration time.
-Leap-frog grossly underestimates the slab’s real moisture content.
+Installers trying to assess RH often quickly leap-frog the probes from hole to hole in the slab, each time neglecting to allow sufficient probe equilibration time.
+Leap-frog grossly underestimates the slab’s real RH.
 Installers see pleasing data and move on, unaware that the data’s inaccuracy only increases the likelihood and the costly nature of a moisture-related floor covering failure.

 Tuamauna Manglou put the sharpest part of his helmet right into the chin of the quarterback, unaware (at least at that moment) that he would be suspended for doing so.
 He sacked the quarterback; he sacked the team, too.

-Wagner Meters’ Rapid RH concrete moisture meter contains Smart Sensors which solve a contractor’s tendency to leap-frog to floor failure.
+Wagner Meters’ Rapid RH® concrete moisture meter contains Smart Sensors which solve a contractor’s tendency to leap-frog to floor failure.
 Each test site has a Smart Sensor.
-Each Smart Sensor remains in the slab to accurately measure moisture content without repeat equilibration time.
-The Wagner Rapid RH concrete moisture meter assures a winning decision on floor installation without penalty.
+Each Smart Sensor remains in the slab to accurately measure RH without repeat equilibration time.
+The Rapid RH® concrete RH ,em>in situ test assures a winning decision on floor installation without penalty.

 If only we could have monitored the errant ideas of Tuamauna Manglou before they cost us.
 The pros don’t play leap-frog.
-Try a proven form of concrete moisture content measurement that saves on flooring issues related to moisture in concrete; avoid leap-frogging.
+Try a proven form of concrete RH measurement that saves on flooring issues related to moisture in concrete; avoid leap-frogging.